Article by: Content Team

 • Severe dehydration

-Low cortisol levels can cause extreme fatigue, weakness, and low blood pressure, and if levels fall too low, you will have an Addisonian crisis, a life-threatening event with a long list of symptoms.
+Low cortisol levels can cause extreme fatigue, weakness, and low blood pressure.
+If levels fall too low, you will have an Addisonian crisis, a life-threatening event with a long list of symptoms.

 • Extreme weakness